Beta8397/virtual_robot/README.md

 An abridged approximation of the FTC SDK is provided.

 User-defined OpModes must be placed in the org.firstinspires.ftc.teamcode package, and must extend OpMode (or LinearOpMode).
 OpModes are registered by placing a @TeleOp or @Autonomous annotation immediately above the class declaration.

 The OpMode (and therefore LinearOpMode) class in the simulator provides access to:

-  1. A HardwareMap object, which in turn provides access to the DCMotor objects, the gyro sensor, distance sensors, the servo, and the color sensor;
+  1. A HardwareMap object, which in turn provides access to the DCMotor objects, the BNO055 IMU sensor, distance sensors, the servo, and the color sensor;
-  2. Two GamePads(actual hardware gamepads, though there is an option to use a "virtual gamepad -- see Log of Changes below");
+  2. Two GamePads(actual hardware gamepads, though there is an option to use a "virtual gamepad" -- see Log of Changes below);
   3. A Telemetry object.

 An approximation of the FTC SDK's ElapsedTime class is provided in the time package.

 Several example OpModes are provided in the org.firstinspires.ftc.teamcode package.
+To minimize clutter, a number of sample op modes are currently disabled; they can be re-enabled by commenting out the @Disabled annotation.
+A number of robot configurations are also disabled.
+A robot configuration can be re-enabled by finding its class in the virtual_robot.robots.classes package, and un-commenting its @BotConfig annotation.

 Some recent changes have simplified the process of creating new robot configurations (see  Log of Changes below).